ucbepic/docetl/README.md

 The language model can then use this tool to count words in the input title.
 The tool's output will be incorporated into the operation's result according to the defined output schema.

 You can define multiple tools for an operation, allowing the model to choose the most appropriate one for the task at hand.
-Tools can range from simple utility functions to more complex data processing or external API calls, enhancing the capabilities of your docetl pipeline.
+Tools can range from simple utility functions to more complex data processing or external API calls, enhancing the capabilities of your DocETL pipeline.

 Currently, only map and parallel_map operations support tools.